rust-lang/cargo/src/doc/src/reference/unstable.md

 * RFC: [#2834](https://github.com/rust-lang/rfcs/blob/master/text/2834-cargo-report-future-incompat.md)
 * rustc Tracking Issue: [#71249](https://github.com/rust-lang/rust/issues/71249)

-The `-Z future-incompat-report` flag enables the creation of a future-incompat report for all dependencies.
-This makes users aware if any of their crate's dependencies might stop compiling with a future version of Rust.
+The `-Z future-incompat-report` flag causes Cargo to check for future-incompatible warnings in all dependencies.
+These are warnings for changes that may become hard errors in the future, causing the dependency to stop building in a future version of rustc.
+If any warnings are found, a small notice is displayed indicating that the warnings were found, and provides instructions on how to display a full report.

+A full report can be displayed with the `cargo report future-incompatibilities -Z future-incompat-report --id ID` command, or by running the build again with the `--future-incompat-report` flag.
+The developer should then update their dependencies to a version where the issue is fixed, or work with the developers of the dependencies to help resolve the issue.

 ### configurable-env
 * Original Pull Request: [#9175](https://github.com/rust-lang/cargo/pull/9175)